berkeley-gif/cae-data-access-workshop/intake_downloading.md

 ds = dset_dict['LOCA2.UCSD.CESM2-LENS.ssp370.mon.d03']
 ```

 Now that we have the precipation data let us calculate yearly totals in inches.
-Natively, the pr variable is a rate with kg m-2 s-1 as units us we need to convert to inches:
+Natively, the pr variable is a rate with kg m-2 s-1 as units so we need to convert to inches:

 ```
 year = ds['time'].dt.year